 Patel’s few words capture exactly the nature of political power — England claims a benign rule but is really using force to impose its version of reality on its subjects.
 ‘Seizing control of the narrative’ is a politician’s first goal.
 Political oppression requires the spreading of self-serving lies.
 A despot can lie with impunity.

 Stranglers’ most exploitative angle is likely its number one draw for today’s Hammer fans.
-Model-actress Marie Devereaux is the un-billed Karim, a female cult member who decorates various scenes in the High Priest’s lair.
-Hammer would later become famous for its reliance on bosomy actresses to be victimized by vampires, etc., but Devereaux’s revealing costume is the most extreme before the rating system came in ten years later.
+Model-actress Marie Devereux is the un-billed Karim, a female cult member who decorates various scenes in the High Priest’s lair.
+Hammer would later become famous for its reliance on bosomy actresses to be victimized by vampires, etc., but Devereux’s revealing costume is the most extreme before the rating system came in ten years later.
 Even critic Raymond Durgnat noted her ‘ostentatious bosom’ in the scene where Karim taunts the thirsty Lewis, tied spreadeagled in the sun.

 The teasing of Lewis with more than just the water he can’t have is exactly the kind of mix of sex and sadism that got horror films banned from England 25 years before.
-The Hardy Encyclopedia never misses a chance to make a political statement with horror, and in this case interprets Devereaux’s Karim as a literal sexual terrorist:
+The Hardy Encyclopedia never misses a chance to make a political statement with horror, and in this case interprets Devereux’s Karim as a literal sexual terrorist:

 ‘… she manages to convey the passionate excitement that can accompany the twisted but liberating explosion of revenge after decades of poverty and repression.’